-Australia’s leading independent drug research, policy and education organization, Penington Institute, has welcomed the Andrews Labor Government’s proposed Royal Commission into Mental Health, should it be returned in the November state election.
+Australia’s leading independent drug research, policy and education organisation, Penington Institute, has welcomed the Andrews Labor Government’s proposed Royal Commission into Mental Health, should it be returned in the November state election.

 Chief Executive John Ryan described the announcement as an important step forward in tackling Australia’s rapidly growing number of drug-related deaths.